 - 1. If a student elects to enroll for college credit only (Option A), the student is responsible for all costs associated with the course. - 2.
 If a student elects to enroll for the combination high school/college credit (Option B), the District is responsible for all costs associated with the course at a public college/university.
 Students participating in CCP under Option B at a private college may be charged tuition and/or fees unless they are economically disadvantaged. - 3.
-If a student fails to complete the a CCP course due to class drop process or nonattendance, the student or parent(s) aremay be responsible for all costs associated with the course.
+If a student fails a CCP course, the student or parent(s) may be responsible for all costs associated with the course.
 The District may not seek reimbursement from a student who fails a course if he/she is economically disadvantaged, unless the student has been expelled. - 4.
-The following process shall be used to collect all course costs. - A. The District may determine and accept other reasons, including medical reasons, for failure to complete the course. - 4.B.
-Students enrolled for the combination of high school/college credit are not eligible for financial aid from the college. - 5.C.
-Upon parental application and determination of need according to the provision of the National School Lunch Act, an eligible student, as defined by State law, enrolling for the combination of high school and college credit in the program may receive full or partial reimbursement for the necessary costs of transportation between the secondary school that he/she attends and the college/university in which he/she is enrolled.
+Students enrolled for the combination of high school/college credit are not eligible for financial aid from the college. - 5.
+Upon parental application and determination of need an eligible student, as defined by State law, enrolling for the combination of high school and college credit in the program may receive full or partial reimbursement for the necessary costs of transportation between the secondary school that he/she attends and the college/university in which he/she is enrolled.